-- a. removal of any plant or buildings; - b. recontouring of the quarry area, respreading of subsoils and topsoil, re-establishing grass, undertaking additional planting, and establishment of drainage sufficient to meet the post quarrying land use; and - c. leaving the land in a clean and tidy state.
+a. removal of any plant or buildings;

+a. recontouring of the quarry area, respreading of subsoils and topsoil, re-establishing grass, undertaking additional planting, and establishment of drainage sufficient to meet the post quarrying land use; and

 Within three months of the commencement of this consent, the Consent Holder shall enter into an enforceable written agreement acceptable to the Consent Authority that provides for a \$200,000 bond in favour of the Consent Authority pursuant to sections 108(2)(b) and 108A of the Resource Management Act 1991.
 The purpose of the bond is to secure the costs of the following works, in the event of default by the Consent Holder in relation to those works: